 Wisconsin EBT Customer Service: How to Get Help & Common Issues

-Get in touch with Wisconsin EBT customer service by phone, email, mail, or in-person for lost cards, PIN issues, or SNAP questions.
+Contact EBT customer service in Wisconsin by phone, email, mail, or in-person for help with a lost card, PIN, or SNAP questions.

 Oct 9, 2025